Rashtriya Swayamsevak Sangh: Uniform

-In October 2016, the RSS replaced the uniform of khaki shorts its cadre had worn for 91 years with dark brown trousers.
+In October 2016, the RSS replaced the uniform of the khaki shorts its cadre had worn for 91 years with dark brown trousers.
+These brown trousers are worn with a white button-up shirt and black side cap.

 Anthem

-The song Namastē Sadāvatsale Matrubhoomē is the anthem or prayer of the RSS, saluting the motherland.
+The song Namastē Sadāvatsale Matrubhoomē is the anthem or prayer of the RSS.

 Affiliated organisations

-Organisations that are inspired by the Rashtriya Swayamsevak Sangh's ideology refer to themselves as members of the Sangh Parivar.
+The RSS is the founding and leading organisation of the Sangh Parivar, a collective of Hindutva organisations.
 In most cases, pracharaks (full-time volunteers of the RSS) were deputed to start up and manage these organisations in their initial years.